Traveling light is a skill. It’s also a frame of mind.

 After all...you’re in Europe!

-Try these pages for details on airline luggage weight and size restrictions for both domestic and international airlines, along with linear dimensions, weight allow-ances, and tips for packing luggage:
+For more details on airline luggage weight and size restrictions for domestic and international airlines, plus allowable linear dimensions, luggage weight, and tips for packing:

 Carry On Luggage – More Rules, More Restrictions to test even a savvy seasoned traveler.